ZhenkaiShou/project/stand alone implementation/DQN/README.md

   - loop until reaching maximum global steps:
     - get a copy of the latest global network
     - sample an action using exploration policy
+    - simulate the local environment with the sampled action
     - store data into replay buffer
     - sample training data from replay buffer
     - compute the gradients of the local network based on the training data